 Check out our guide to our favorite cathedrals in Kiev.

 Ukraine’s Big Mama

-Called the Motherland Statue or the Rodina Mat, this impressive structure towers over a must-see museum for the Great Patriotic War (we know it as World War II).
+Called the Motherland Monument or the Rodina Mat, this impressive structure towers over a must-see museum for the Great Patriotic War (we know it as World War II).
 The statue and museum itself is quite representative of Ukrainian culture, plus the grounds surrounding the museum and statue are lovely to walk around; it's in a pretty picturesque portion of Kiev.
 We have detailed directions to the Rodina Mat here.

 Museums + Art + The Ballet

 Kiev is a center for the arts, and one item on your to-do list is to see a ballet while you are in town.
 Even if you don’t have time to see a show, be sure to admire the National Opera House: it’s a stunning piece of architecture that’s nearly as gorgeous outside as it is inside.
 But the arts don’t end at the Ballet: Kiev is also famous for world-class puppet shoes, operas and plays.
 Here are our picks for the fine arts in Kiev.

 The city also boasts its fair share of impressive museums.
 For a country that has had an expansive history, you’d be missing out if you didn’t go to see some of the relics and piece that showcase what has happened in Ukraine to shape the country you experience today.
 Though you have quite the selection, we suggest visiting the more historically minded, like the one by the Rodina Mat.
 If you’d like to see Kiev from a bird’s eye view, you can visit the city in miniature located in Hidropark (take the Hidropark metro stop, open from 10:00 - 5:00, with a 15 UAH admission).